How to Create Cryptocurrency like Bitcoin?

-- Gaining prestige in the tech community – When rumors of Ethereum project founder Vitalik Buterin’s death emerged, the price of cryptocurrencies everywhere plummeted.
+- Gaining prestige in the tech community – When rumours of Ethereum project founder Vitalik Buterin’s death emerged, the price of cryptocurrencies everywhere plummeted.
 Though such a profound level of respect within the industry is hard to come by, being the founder of a successful cryptocurrency comes with enormous rewards.
-Whether it creates massive business opportunities or enables you to demand 5 figure sums to give lectures on cryptocurrencies etc., huge lifelong rewards lie in success.
+Whether it creates massive business opportunities or enables you to demand 5 figure sums to give lectures on cryptocurrencies etc., huge lifelong rewards lie in cryptocurrency success.

 Cons of creating your own cryptocurrency

-- Might not yield the kind of financial rewards most that developers think it will
+- Might not yield the kind of financial rewards most that developers think it will;

-- Requires full-time development which can be a lot for any small team
+- Requires full-time development which can be a lot for any small team.

 How to create your own cryptocurrency